 Killing Rats With Salt + How it Works

 Salt can kill rats.
-As per the American Heart Association Journal research, rats require about 0.03%-0.05% of salt every day to achieve normal growth and development.
-If a rat eats more salt, its health and wellbeing can be negatively affected.
+According to the American Heart Association Journal research, rats require about 0.03%-0.05% of salt daily to achieve average growth and development.
+If a rat eats more salt, its health and well-being can be negatively affected.

-If rats take lots of salt without enough water to drink, they will die due to severe cell dehydration that causes a burning effect in them.
-Too much salt in a rat’s body can cause serious damage to its intestines and stomach walls that can cause death.
+If rats take lots of salt, they will die due to severe cell dehydration and kidney failure.
+Too much salt in a rat’s body also causes severe damage to its intestines and stomach walls, which can cause death.

-High consumption of salt that is over 70g, activates the swelling and failure of organs like kidneys and the body’s shut down in rats.
+High consumption of salt over 70g activates the swelling and failure of organs like kidneys and the body’s shutdown in rats.
 That is due to the loss of body fluids and the rat not finding and drinking water for refilling.

 How to kill rats with salt

-Kill rats with salt, within two to three days, by mixing it with food that can attract them.
+Kill rats with salt, within two to three days, by mixing it with their favorite food.
 But first, before trying to salt poison rats, here are a few things to remember.

-3. Combine salty food with something more poisonous and effective to eliminate a rat infestation.
+3. Combine salty food with something more poisonous and practical to eliminate a rat infestation.
 Expect excellent results if your plan involves salty meals, traps, and commercial poison.

-4. Limit access to food, which forces rats to try eating the salted bait.
+4. Limit food access, forcing rats to try eating the salted bait.

 Subsequently, below is how to kill rats with salt.